kivy/pyobjus/docs/source/pyobjus_ios.rst

 This can take some time.

-You can build your UI with kivy framework, and access to device hardware using pyobjus.
-So, let's see one simple example of this.
-Notice that tutorial that describes how to use kivy-ios exists on kivy-ios official documentation, but here I will make another one, with focus on pyobjus.
+You can build your UI with the kivy framework, and access device hardware using pyobjus.
+So, let's look at one simple example of this.
+Notice that a tutorial describing how to use kivy-ios exists as part of the official kivy-ios documentation, but here we will provide another one, with focus on pyobjus.

 Let's first make one simple example of using pyobjus with kivy.::